rsyncOSX/birdsofprey/content/posts/owls.md

 subtitle: Owls
 tags: [owl]
 ---
-*To be updated.
-Only a few pictures and text for now..*

 Among the three owl species I have discussed on these pages, the Northern hawk-owl is a resident bird that I have only observed in proximity to my cabin in the mountains.
 The Short-eared owl, on the other hand, nests in the mountainous regions and migrates to the southern hemisphere during the winter months.
 Its close relative, the Long-eared owl, nests in the southern portion of Norway and refrains from migrating if it resides in the Oslo Fjord area.